pwman3/pwman3/README.md

       ...
       cls_timeout = 10
       ```
-      To disable the automatic 'clear screen' functionality set `cls_timeout` to a negative integer.
+      To disable the automatic 'clear screen' functionality set `cls_timeout` to 0.

       ```
       [Global]
       ...
-      cls_timeout = -1
+      cls_timeout = 0
       ```
  * making a password from the numeric character and the alphabet character ([A-Za-z0-9]).